frontenddogma/web-development-glossary/manuscript/l.md

 : A class of data compression algorithms that allows the original data to be perfectly reconstructed from the compressed data.
 Lossless compression is used in cases where it is important that the original and the decompressed data be identical, or where deviations from the original data would be unfavourable.
 Typical examples are executable programs, text documents, and source code.
 Some image file formats, like PNG or GIF, use only lossless compression.&nbsp;[†](#w-lossless)

 Lossy
 : A class of data encoding methods that uses inexact approximations and partial data discarding to represent the content.
 These techniques are used to reduce data size for storing, handling, and transmitting content.
 Well-designed lossy compression technology often reduces file sizes significantly before degradation is noticed by the end-user.
 Even when noticeable by the user, further data reduction may be desirable (e.g., for real-time communication, to reduce transmission times, or to reduce storage needs).
-Lossy compression is most commonly used to compress multimedia data (audio, video, and images), especially in applications such as streaming media and internet telephony.&nbsp;[†](#w-lossy)
+Lossy compression is most commonly used to compress multimedia data (audio, video, and images), especially in applications such as streaming media and Internet telephony.&nbsp;[†](#w-lossy)

+LSB
+: → Linux Standard Base

 LTR
 : → Left-to-Right